LC1332/Luotuo-Chinese-LLM/README.md

 We named project in Camel because both LLaMA and alpaca are all belongs to Artiodactyla-Camelidae(偶蹄目-骆驼科)

+## News

+We just released the first version luotuo-lora-7b-0.1 model! try it in the quick start.

 ## A Quick Start

 | Colab Link |  | detail |